elvirakinzina/GSH/README.md

 - 20kb away from enhancers

 ## Features
-Produced genomic coordinates serve as comutationally predicted GSH sites for primary human T cells due to T cell specificity of the miRNA-seq data from ENCODE.
-These new sites were then shown to locate at a distance larger than 200kb from any miRNA stored in MirGeneDB.
+Produced genomic coordinates serve as computationally predicted GSH sites based on previously established as well as newly introduced criteria.
+All criteria used are universal for all cell types, with additional ncRNA input from microRNA-seq of CD4 T cells.

 ## Prerequisites
 - wig2bed and gtf2bed from BEDOPS https://bedops.readthedocs.io/en/latest/content/installation.html#installation